Police stopped call to lawyer after seeing accused on bathroom floor

 A police officer testifying at the trial of a prominent Pembroke dentist charged with impaired driving causing death said he repeatedly checked on her — interrupting and ultimately ending her call to her lawyer — out of concern for her well being.

-Dr. Christy Natsis is charged with impaired driving causing death, dangerous driving causing death and exceeding the legal blood-alcohol limit in the March 2011 crash that killed 50-year-old Brian Casey of Ottawa.
+Dr. Christy Natsis is charged with impaired driving causing death, dangerous driving causing death and exceeding the legal blood-alcohol limit in the March 2011 crash that killed 50-year-old Bryan Casey of Ottawa.

 OPP Cont.
 Ryan Besner arrested Natsis at the scene of the crash and was with Natsis when she made a call to a lawyer while in the bathroom at the Arnprior hospital.